12 24 Core Port Odf Optical Distribution Terminal Box

 XBC provides the ODN product line, including optical wiring, optical devices, cabinets, fiber distribution box, connector box, optical fiber panel, optical cable junction box, optical splitter, optical cable terminal box, etc. This has resulted in.
 Fiber Optic Distribution box is used as a termination point for feeder cable to connect with drop cable in FTTX communication network.
 The fiber splitter distribution box supports fiber splicing, splitting, distribution, "three in one" and fiber optic distribution box also offers solid protection.
 In modern FTTH (Fiber to the Home) and optical communication networks, three types of fiber distribution products are widely used: Splitter Distribution Box, ODF (Optical Distribution Frame), and Fiber Terminal Box.

-• Class H 288-core optical distribution box
+• What is a 96-core optical distribution box

 • Tighten the terminal block in the distribution box